v-thakkar/v-thakkar.github.io/_posts/2024-05-18-asid-allocator-xen.md

 - **Conclusion**

 Current ASID allocator has served us good so far.
-But with the advancement of Confidential Computing and modern hardware instructions like `TLBSYNC`/`INVLPGB`(AMD EPYC machines), presents us the opportunity to go away from IPI based TLB Flushing.
+But with the advancement of Confidential Computing and modern hardware instructions like `TLBSYNC`/`INVLPGB`(AMD EPYC machines), we have the opportunity to go away from IPI based TLB Flushing.
 In Xen, we have been working on adding support for AMD SEV/SEV-ES/SEV-SNP and part of the work is to moderize the current ASID allocator.
 For more on that, stay tuned :)